juliachelsie/Pancake-house/README.md

 Pancake-House is a website for a restaurant in Gothenburg, Sweden.
 It will help customers to hopefully choose pancake-house for their next restaurant-visit.
 It targets hungry customers who want to eat something simple, yet delicious, in the inner city of Gothenburg.
 Pancake-house is useful to cusomers because they can easily find the menu, they can read about the restaurant and how they only use local and organic products, book a table and find were the restaurant is located on a google map.

-## Features

-### Existing features
+## Existing features

 - __Navigation Bar__
 - The website has a navigation bar which is full responsive and includes four links to the Logo, Home page, Menu and Book a table page.
 It is identical on all three pages for easy navigation.
 - The user can easily navigate between the pages without having to revert back to previous pages via the "back"-button.

 ![Nav Bar](https://github.com/juliachelsie/Pancake-house/blob/main/media/nav-bar.PNG)

 - __Landing page image__
 - The landing includes an image with a pile of pancakes, overlayed with the text "DELICIOUS AND HOMEMADE!", it also contains the text "Since 1992".
 - This quickly grabs the users attention and they will scroll down and look for more information.

 ![Landing Page](https://github.com/juliachelsie/Pancake-house/blob/main/media/landing-page.PNG)

 - __About us__
 - In the "about us" section the user can read about the restaurant, where it is located, they will learn that Pancake-house bake their pancakes from scratch with organic and local products, and that there is a new exiting pancake every week.
 - This section tells the user that the reataurant is focused on the environment and think about local farmers.

 ![About us](https://github.com/juliachelsie/Pancake-house/blob/main/media/about-us.PNG)